wavesplatform/docs.wavesplatform/docs/ru/ride/getting-started.md

 You should now be able to write your own smart contracts, and have all the tools you need to test them before deploying them to the Waves blockchain.

-If you need help learning the basics of the Ride language, you can take the “Mastering Web3 with Waves” course: [https://stepik.org/course/54415/syllabus](https://stepik.org/course/54415/syllabus).
+If you need help learning the basics of the Ride language, you can take the [Mastering Web3 with Waves](https://www.coursera.org/learn/mastering-web3-waves).
 Waves also runs developer workshops and hackathons in different locations around the world – check out our community page to stay up to date: [https://wavescommunity.com](https://wavescommunity.com)

 We hope to meet you online or offline soon!